Supplementary Authorizations for Multiple Subject and Standard Elementary Teaching Credentials

 Oral language proficiency in the language to be listed on the credential may be verified by one of the following:

-• Passage of the Language and Communication subtest of the California Subject Examinations for Teachers (CSET) in World Languages (Languages other than English-LOTE).
+1. Passage of the Language and Communication subtest of the California Subject Examinations for Teachers (CSET) in World Languages Examinations in the target language.

-• Obtain a letter from the chair of the Language Department of a regionally-accredited four year college or university stating that the applicant’s oral proficiency is equivalent to that of a person with a bachelor’s degree with a major in that language.
+2. Obtain a letter from the chair of the Language Department of a regionally accredited four year college or university stating that the applicant’s oral proficiency is equivalent to that of a person with a bachelor’s degree with a major in that language.

 Supplementary Authorization in Portuguese